 5. Only share information on a 'need to know' basis

-6. Understand and check document classifications
+6. Understand & check document classifications

 7. Follow the password rules

-Use strong passwords and change them regularly; avoid sharing your password with anyone else as your password may give others access to restricted information.
+Use strong passwords and change them regularly; avoid sharing your password with anyone else, as your password may give others access to restricted information.

 10. Never conceal data losses or breaches

-Want to know more about Information Security?
+Want to learn more about Information Security?